Data submission¶

 - Acceptable file extensions:

-Read Preprocessing¶
+Read preprocessing¶

 As BugSeq performs automatic read preprocessing and leverages all aspects of the input data to produce optimal results, we recommend against any data manipulation before submitting to BugSeq.
 For example, BugSeq uses FASTQ